We know that you have questions, and this page will help you find the answers. Simply click on one of the topics below for more information.

 For example, approximately 6.5 years teaching at a part-time rate (approx. 3 days a week for each year) may be equivalent to the 4 years full-time teaching required if you completed an undergraduate accredited teaching degree.

-Do I have to work in the same school to meet the commitment to teach?
+Do I have to work in the same school or early learning setting to meet the Commitment to Teach obligation?

-No. You can work in different government schools or government-run early learning settings to complete your commitment to teach obligations.
+No. You can work in different government schools or government-run early learning settings to complete your Commitment to Teach obligation.

-What happens if I don’t complete my commitment to teach?
+What happens if I don’t complete my Commitment to Teach obligation?

-If you accept a scholarship and do not complete your accredited teaching degree program or you do not complete your commitment to teach, you may be required to pay back all, or part of, the scholarship funding received.
+If you accept a scholarship and do not complete your accredited teaching degree or you do not complete your Commitment to Teach obligation, you may be required to pay back all, or part of, the scholarship funding received.

-Does my professional experience placement teaching count towards my commitment to teach requirement?
+Does my professional experience placement teaching count towards my Commitment to Teach obligation?

-No. Any teaching undertaken prior to completion of your accredited teaching degree does not count towards your commitment to teach requirement.
+No. Any teaching undertaken prior to completion of your accredited teaching degree does not count towards your Commitment to Teach obligation.

-Does teaching prior to graduation under an alternative authorisation to teach arrangement count towards my commitment to teach requirement?
+Does teaching prior to graduation under an alternative authorisation to teach arrangement count towards my Commitment to Teach obligation?

-No. Any teaching undertaken prior to completion of your accredited teaching degree, even under an alternative authorisation to teach or permission to teach arrangement, does not count towards your commitment to teach requirement.
+No. Any teaching undertaken prior to completion of your accredited teaching degree, even under an alternative authorisation to teach or permission to teach arrangement, does not count towards your Commitment to Teach obligation.
 This includes any teaching undertaken as part of an employment-based pathway.

-More information about the commitment to teach requirement can be found on the Scholarship requirements page and in the Commitment to Teach Policy.
+More information about the Commitment to Teach obligation can be found on the Commitment to Teach page and in the Commitment to Teach Policy.

 Am I guaranteed a scholarship?